fskelly/flkelly-cloudblog/content/post/2024/using-the-az-rest-cli-command/index.md

 What are we doing?

 With this post I am going to show you how you can easily do Azure API calls and “skip” a lot of the difficult items.
 I have been on something interesting tools to help my customers, when I can talk more about it, I will.
 As part of this tooling exercise, the Azure REST API is used extensively.
 With “normal” applications like APIDog, ThunderClient and the like, you often need to get a token and then add this to the header as an auth object and this involves configuration on EntraID and the like.
 This is not necessarily the best approach for what I was looking for.
-I was looking for a quick testing framework for Azure REST API calls and then look at the output to be further extract with JQ.
+I was looking for a quick testing framework for Azure REST API calls and then look at the output to be further extracted / manipulated with JQ.

 These are the principal / considerations